 Looking for a fun and creative Christmas project?
 Handmade beeswax Christmas candles are fun and easy to make.
-With some simple laser cutting and hand rolling, you can create unique and personalised gifts or decorations that give off the beautiful fragrance of beeswax.
+With some simple laser cutting and hand rolling, you can create unique and personalized gifts or decorations that give off a beautiful fragrance of beeswax.
+Take this opportunity to light these sweet-smelling candles and celebrate a truly sweet and wonderful Christmas.
 Below is a step-by-step tutorial to show you how to make them.

-Beeswax leftovers in different colours for decorations Piece of paper for the jig Candle wick
+beeswax leftovers in different colors for decorations piece of paper for the jig

 Trotec laser used: